Caribbean Music

 Location and Schedule

-Classes will meet Monday—Friday from 9:30AM EST–4:30PM EST, with a 1-hour lunch break included.
-Considering the health implications of sitting, we have incorporated small breaks throughout the day, as well as activities to help break the monotony of sitting.
+Classes meet Monday—Friday from 9:30AM EST–4:30PM EST, with a 1-hour lunch break included.
+Considering the health implications of sitting, activities and small breaks are incorporated throughout the day to help break the monotony of sitting.

 Registration, Tuition, and Fees